|

 cats survived the brutal New England winters, where the environment

-and natural selection resulted in the Maine Coon's thick, long
+and natural selection favored the Maine Coon's thick, long

 coat and muscular frame.